Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 Habitat 67 Heritage

-Over time, some of the smaller modules were merged to create larger houses, while other smaller ones act as luxury apartments.
+Over time, some smaller modules were merged to create larger houses, while other smaller ones act as luxury apartments.
 This means that the project was not completely a failure.

 It might not have been embraced as it was thought it would, but it brought a completely new architectural approach to urban housing.